Infectious Diseases: Causes and Treatments

 • Stop breathing briefly (apnea)

 Unvaccinated pregnant people should get the whooping cough vaccine to protect their babies, who cannot get it until 2 months.
-A CDC study released in February 2023 found that vaccinations during pregnancy helped prevent whooping cough cases in newborns.
+A CDC study released in February 2023 found that vaccinations during pregnancy helped prevent whooping cough in newborns.
 The CDC recommends getting the vaccine between the 27th and 36th weeks of pregnancy.

 Preventing infectious diseases